AlchlcDvl/TownOfUsReworked/README.md

 **Applied To**: Intruders and Syndicate

-**Win Condition**: Be the last one of thier faction to switch sides
+**Win Condition**: Be the last one of their faction to switch sides

 **Symbol**: ε